Real-time Monocular Depth Estimation on Embedded Systems: CONCLUSION

 \section{CONCLUSION}

-In this work, we design low latency monocular depth estimation networks on embedded systems for resource-constrained robot systems.
-We perform high frame rates by developing an efficient network architecture, referred to as RT-MonoDepth and RT-MonoDepth-S, with a low complexity and low-latency encoder-decoder design.
-On the Jetson Nano, Xavier NX, and AGX Orin, our final models achieve runtimes faster than prior works while maintaining comparable accuracy with related architectures on the KITTI dataset.
-To the best of our knowledge, our method is the fastest no-pruning monocular depth estimation method.
-We hope our methods can be a practical choice for real-world applications of autonomous driving and robotics.
-For future work, we aim to improve the accuracy of high-resolution input and further reduce the runtimes.
+In this work, we focus on designing low-latency monocular depth estimation networks for resource-constrained robot systems on embedded platforms.
+We propose efficient network architectures, RT-MonoDepth and RT-MonoDepth-S, with low complexity and low-latency encoder-decoder design, achieving high frame rates on Jetson Nano, Xavier NX, and AGX Orin while maintaining comparable accuracy with related architectures on the KITTI dataset.
+Our method is the fastest no-pruning monocular depth estimation method to date.
+We hope our methods can be practically applied to real-world autonomous driving and robotics.
+For future work, we aim to improve the accuracy of high-resolution input and further reduce runtime.